This easy steamed cabbage recipe is a surprising delicacy. The gentle cooking method and the butter greatly enhance this simple vegetable!

 It may not look like much.
 But this simple steamed cabbage, seasoned with butter and garlic, is a delicacy.

 I also like how easy this recipe is.
 I am lazy about side dishes (well, about recipes in general), so I like them to be as easy as possible.
-This steamed cabbage recipe fits the bill.
-It’s a tasty and easy side dish that comes together quickly.

 What to serve with steamed cabbage?